claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 ## Macs

+### Ventura OS - fingerprint recognition slow or unresponsive

+- Remember to manually lock your laptop when testing fixes, use Cmd + Ctrl + Q
+    - Using the off button on the smart bar doesn't lock it!
+- Turn keyboard off and on again
+    - this seemed to work for me
+- Reconfigure fingerprints in settings
+- Turn laptop off and on again

 ### How do I know whether I have Intel or Silicon, or x64 vs ARM64?

 -	Check About this Mac (top left) => Processor